The cannagar is an homage to the Thai Stick of 70s and 80s: beautifully crafted, potent painkilling, and more than a little pricey.

 In the end, the golden cannagar went to hedge fund manager, Justin Costello, a friend to Diego Pellicer’s owner, Alejandro Canto.
 Costello says he wanted to help his friend out.
-He bought the golden monster on June 18th of this year and probably hasn’t stopped smoking it since then.
-If the $3,600 cannagar lasted 17 hours, I imagine the $10,000 one should burn well into 2019.
+He bought the golden monster on June 18 of this year and probably hasn’t stopped smoking it since then.
+If the $3,600 cannagar lasted seventeen hours, I imagine the one valued at $10,000 should burn well into 2019.

 So, What is a Cannagar?

-Thai sticks of today, along with cannagars, are dipped into concentrates or cannabis oil rather than opium.
+Thai sticks of today, along with cannagars, undergo dipping into concentrates or cannabis oil rather than opium.
 Each is hand rolled, usually in cannabis leaf.
 So, for people who love connecting with their cannabis, the thought and care that goes into a hand rolled product is a satisfying experience.
 However, at the same time this is clearly not the healthiest way to consume cannabis but rather just a fun novelty.
 Vaping, eating, and taking cannabis oil are just three of several ways patients can medicate.

 The look and feel of smoking a cigar adds to this connection, along with lending you an air of sophistication.
-Cannagars are lit in the same way as a cigar – by cutting off the tip of the foot, tilting the cannagar at 45-degrees, and then gently toasting it until the entire end is glowing orange.
+Lighting cannagars happens in exactly the same way as a cigar.
+By cutting off the tip of the foot, tilting the cannagar at 45-degrees, and then gently toasting it until the entire end is glowing orange.

-Traditionally, cigars are smoked without inhaling; it’s an experience of the mouth.
-The cannagar, on the other hand, is taken with a deep inhale into the lungs.
+Traditionally, a person does not inhale a cigar; it’s an experience of the mouth.
+With the cannagar, on the other hand, a person can inhale.
 Cannagars allow a full toke, which delivers a combination of premium flower, high-grade leaves, and potent rosin, all in one hit.